Specialist DFV Court Model

 The local responses being delivered include the employment of dedicated DFV support workers to provide education about court process and facilitate referral pathways, delivery of on-country and cultural healing programs and the employment of female counsellors to provide support to women in the community.

 Introduction of a new free service called Counselling Notes Protect.
 The service is delivered by Legal Aid Queensland and the Women’s Legal Service.
 This service provides advice, assistance and representation to sexual assault victims and counsellors who seek to prevent disclosure of counselling communications in court under the new sexual assault counselling privilege introduced in Queensland.

 Upcoming milestones include:

-- Further evaluation of the Southport Specialist DFV Court.
+- Deliver the final evaluation of the Southport Specialist DFV Court; and

 What difference will we make?

 - Increased satisfaction of victims that they feel safe at court;